Charter trustee: Local Government Act 1992

-Legislation passed in 1992 led to the establishment of Local Government Commission whose remit was to review the system created in 1974.
+Legislation passed in 1992 led to the establishment of a Local Government Commission whose remit was to review the system created in 1974.
 As a result there was a partial reorganisation, with a number of districts with borough or city status being abolished.
 The mechanism of creating charter trustees to preserve civic traditions was again used.
 However, trustees were created only where an outgoing council requested their establishment.
 The failure of the extinguished City of Rochester-upon-Medway council to appoint charter trustees for Rochester or to apply for Rochester's city status to be transferred to the replacement unitary authority of Medway led to Rochester losing its city status.

 Some abolished boroughs such as Beverley included a large rural area.
 In such cases, the charter trustees were not established for the entire area of the former borough, but were limited to that part of the new authority which was unparished: the area identifiable as the town.